 Several practices and protocols have been established to ensure the health and safety of all staff members and instructors.
 Some of the new protocols in place include:

 - Pre-employment Health Screen - Staff will go through a comprehensive health screen.

 - Daily Health Screen - Each staff member will complete a temperature and health screen at the start of each day.

 - Masks - All KSS staff members will follow the guidelines recommended by the CDC and follow the same rules shared with participants.
 Positive role modeling is important for all protocols and especially the wearing of masks.

 - Social Distancing - Staff will follow the current guidelines offered by the ACA and Colorado State licensing, and CDC recommendations.

 - Training - All staff members will receive ongoing support, coaching, and training from the KSS Safety Manager, Human Resources, and outside agencies.

 Mandated Closure Refund Policy

-Per rules of Colorado State licensure, KSS will be mandated to close for a 24-hour period if a positive case of COVID-19 is received within a camper or staff member participating in programing.
-In the event of a mandated camp closure due to a positive test of COVID-19, KSS will provide a full refund for all missed program days.
+Per rules of Colorado State licensure, KSS will be mandated to close for a 24-hour period if a positive case of COVID-19 is received within a participant or staff member participating in programing.
+In the event of a mandated closure due to a positive test of COVID-19, KSS will provide a full refund for all missed program days.
 Any refunds will in the amount which was paid and will not include amounts provided as a scholarship or other discounts.
 Please note that a refund will not be provided for partial days missed due to a mandated closure.